Watertown Workers' Compensation

 Workers’ compensation benefits provide coverage for medical costs as well as disability income.
 Injured workers need to alert their employer to health problems caused by work duties as soon as possible after they are diagnosed or after an accident occurs.
 Benefits should begin shortly after a claim is made.

 If there is a dispute over the validity of a claim or the benefits owed, Employee Claim - Form 110 should be submitted to the Department of Industrial Accidents (DIA) to start the process of resolving the disagreement.
 Our law firm can represent you in your initial claim as well as in solving problems that arise when trying to get covered for your workplace injury or illness.

-Schedule your free consultation with a Watertown workers’ compensation lawyer at the Law Offices of Jeffrey S. Glassman.
+Schedule your free consultation with a Watertown workers’ compensation lawyer at Jeffrey Glassman Injury Lawyers.
 Call (617) 777-7777 or contact us online.